 They generally feature drop bars that curl downward, and frames and wheels made to be strong and lightweight.

 Race bikes prioritize performance.
 They are very light and stiff, and put the rider in an aggressive, bent over riding position.
 They are at their best when ridden hard and fast.

 Touring bikes are for long trips, where the rider is pedalling all day and possibly camping.
 They put the rider in a more upright, relaxed position and include mounts for all kinds of racks and fenders.

 Road sport bikes are somewhere in between — fast and light, but also comfortable and suitable for racks, fenders, and even carrying a light load.

 Hybrid bikes are the Swiss Army knives of the bicycle world.

-They feature the speed and lightness of a road bike and the strength and durability of a mountain bike.
-They are equally happy in traffic, on the seawall, or taking a shortcut through the forest.
-As with a Swiss Army knife, the tradeoff for versatility is that they are not as good for any one thing.
-But they’re really great for novice cyclists or people who want one bike for lots of different adventures.
+Hybrids fast and light like a road bike, and strong and durable a trail bike.
+With flat bars and an upright, see-the-road riding position, they are equally happy in traffic, on the seawall, or taking a shortcut through the forest.
+They’re really great for novice cyclists or people who want one bike for lots of different adventures.